Tombusvirus 5′ UTR

-Tomato bushy stunt virus is the prototype member of the Tombusviridae family.
+Tomato bushy stunt virus is the prototype member of the Tombusvirus genus in the Tombusviridae family.
 The genome of this virus is positive sense single stranded RNA.
 Replication occurs via a negative strand RNA intermediate.
 In addition to viral proteins p33 and the RNA-dependent RNA polymerase p92, and unknown host factors, conserved and structural regions within the 5′ untranslated region (5′ UTR) are important for regulating genome replication.